Canadian doctor suggests 'man flu' is real

 Women also respond better to vaccinations, with estrogen thought to do a better job at combating sickness.

 "Studies of influenza vaccination suggest that women are more responsive to vaccination than men.
-This is supported by the finding that women report more local and systemic reactions to influenza vaccine than men in questionnaires," Dr. Sue wrote.
+This is supported by the finding that women report more local and systemic reactions to influenza vaccine than men in questionnaires," Dr. Sue wrote in his paper.

 In the end, he said that the current definition of "man flu" – and its mocked status – is unjust.

-"Men may not be exaggerating symptoms but have weaker immune responses to viral respiratory viruses, leading to greater morbidity and mortality than seen in women," he argues.
+"Men may not be exaggerating symptoms but have weaker immune responses to viral respiratory viruses, leading to greater morbidity and mortality than seen in women," he argued.

-Sue does have some tongue-in-cheek advice on how to best combat the affliction.
+Dr. Sue does have some tongue-in-cheek advice on how to best combat the affliction.

-"Perhaps now is the time for male friendly spaces, equipped with enormous televisions and reclining chairs, to be set up where men can recover from the debilitating effects of man flu in safety and comfort."
+"Perhaps now is the time for male friendly spaces, equipped with enormous televisions and reclining chairs, to be set up where men can recover from the debilitating effects of man flu in safety and comfort,” he wrote.

+The doctor has already taken on flak for his research, despite the fact that the BMJ Christmas issue is meant to be a more humorous edition of the journal, though still featuring legitimate research.

+"Some of my comments are obviously a bit tongue-in-cheek saying men need their man caves in order to recover," he told CTV News Channel.
+"I've gotten a lot of hate mail already.”

 The science behind “man flu”: The much debated phenomenon of “man flu” may have some basis in fact #BMJChristmas https://t.co/kunhmW2kRK pic.twitter.com/DOu3JATCx8— The BMJ (@bmj_latest) 12 December 2017